 In fact, there are probably more horror shows available now than anyone could ever watch.
 There’s even a major streaming service out there called Shudder that is dedicated to horror exclusively.

 Don’t worry, though, because we’ve sifted through all of the biggest horror TV shows out there to find the best shows that are still actively producing new episodes.

 This Netflix Original is more or less unanimously well-received, so it’s definitely worth sitting down to watch.
 Three seasons have aired so far, so the commitment required isn’t too bad.

 So even though the horror show has been on TV since 2011, you could actually start up with the next season and not feel like you missed too much.
 Add in the fact that the show is genuinely scary, and you have a perfect recipe for horror fans.

 Serving as a reboot to the original horror anthology of the same name, Creepshow is still a newcomer to the horror landscape, as only a couple of episodes have released on Shudder so far.

 But even if you only watch the first five or six seasons of the series, it’s still worth your time, because the early portion of The Walking Dead are truly great.

 5. Castle Rock

 Prepare to take a journey to the town of Castle Rock, Maine in this horror anthology series.
 It’s based on the stories of horror mastermind Stephen King, so you know the core of the show is good.

-This Netflix original might be one of the most intense horror shows out there right now.
-The show, which is loosely based on the novel of the same name, takes place in two separate timelines, which leads to some interesting flashbacks and storytelling.
+The Haunting of Hill House, which is loosely based on the novel of the same name, takes place in two separate timelines, which leads to some interesting flashbacks and storytelling.